vivliostyle/vivliostyle-cli/README.md

   --no-sandbox                     launch chrome without sandbox. use this option when ECONNREFUSED error occurred.
-  --executable-chromium <path>     specify a path of executable Chrome (or Chromium) you installed --image <image>                  specify a docker image to render -h, --help                       display help for command
+  --executable-chromium <path>     specify a path of executable Chrome (or Chromium) you installed --image <image>                  specify a docker image to render --http                           launch an HTTP server hosting contents instead of file protocol
+                                   It is useful that requires CORS such as external web fonts.
+  --viewer <URL>                   specify a URL of displaying viewer instead of vivliostyle-cli's one
+                                   It is useful that using own viewer that has staging features. (ex: https://vivliostyle.vercel.app/)
+  -h, --help                       display help for command
 ```